 The cathedral dates from 1923 and it also goes by its local nickname which is Con Ga or Rooster Church.

-Finally, Da Nang is definitely worth visiting not only because Da Nang offers some amazing food and cultural and historical and sites.
+Finally, Da Nang is definitely worth visiting not only because Da Nang offers some amazing food, cultural activities, historical sites, and more.
 As well as a good nightlife.
 It does tend to attract families and as result hotels and activities are focus on them.

 And that’s it for now!
 I’d love to know if this guide on is Da Nang worth visiting has helped you.
 Let me know if you have any questions and let me know if there is more to add.